mattpap/mathematica-parser/README.md

 Mathematica Parser
 ==================

-A library for parsing Mathematica's programming language written in Scala (JVM).
+A library for parsing Mathematica's programming language written in Scala.
 It uses parser combinators and packrat parsers from Scala's standard library.
 Currently only a subset of Mathematica's language is supported.

 Supported features
 ------------------